Lendistry logo

 Lendistry Review

 Lendistry was founded in 2015 by a team of founders who witnessed systemic barriers preventing small business owners from accessing fair lending.
-The company was created to offer an alternative to predatory lenders and traditional banking institutions that often reject small business applicants.
+The company was created to offer an alternative to high-cost lenders and traditional banking institutions that often reject small business applicants.
 Since its inception, Lendistry has funded over $10.5 billion in small business loans and grants and supported 640,000 small businesses.

 Lendistry offers small business loans starting at $25,000 with flexible terms up to 10 years.
 They provide an online application process that can be completed anytime, anywhere without impacting credit scores.
 The company specializes in SBA loans and serves businesses across multiple industries.
 They also offer related services including contractor financing, technical assistance, and insurance products.
 Their lending approach uses alternative underwriting methods rather than traditional credit-focused decision-making, allowing them to evaluate each business on its unique merits.